 Which OBD GPS tracker I should buy to hook up to OBDII port?

 To retrieve values from OBD-II port, you will need a piece of diagnostic equipment that you probably don’t have an OBD II scan tool.

 For those of you who use AVLView, can hook up an OBDII GPS/GPRS tracking device – OBD tracker to the port and get the real-time data relayed over GPRS.
-This OBD tracker directly plugs into an OBD II port found inside your vehicle near the driver’s legs.
+This Plug & play vehicle tracker can be directly plugged into an OBD II port found inside your vehicle near the driver’s legs.
 There are NO external antennas to hide; NO power cable assembly to attach and NO installation cost.